-Once proudly known as the Paris of the East, Bucharest was left to ruin by the communist government, meaning that it is often overlooked in favour of other European capitals.
-It has started regaining some of its lustre, however, and the commercial and cultural centre of Romania demonstrates the many contrasts of its dramatic past and present day rejuvenation.
+Once proudly known as the Paris of the East, Bucharest's communist era affected its image, leading to the city being frequently overlooked in favour of other European capitals.
+Since then, Bucharest has regained much of its lustre and now demonstrates the many contrasts between its dramatic past and present-day rejuvenation.

 This is most evident in the city's architecture.
 Old churches rest in the shadows of communist-era apartment blocks, while French palaces sit alongside glass office buildings and beautiful parks.